-Rebecca’s history of engaging with and educating her community has gained her local recognition
+Rebecca’s history of volunteering, engaging with, and educating within her community has gained her local recognition.

 Rebecca Krawczyk is an environmental horticulturist and ecological interpreter by trade specializing in native plants, ecological and shoreline gardens, ethnobotany (plant food, medicine, and utility), and the wild lands and inhabitants found in and around Algonquin Park.
-Read about her extensive formal education and the ecological services she provides in the regions of Parry Sound, Muskoka, Haliburton and the Kawartha Lakes.
+She consults and implements ecological services in the regions of Parry Sound, Muskoka, Haliburton and the Kawartha Lakes.

 - Botanigals Thrifty Tricks: How to make a Homesticker’s Leafy Greens Garden.

 - Prickly Pear Pause

 - Adaptation: A delicious Canadian version of Manousheh with Canadian Zaatar.